waltzofpearls/reckon/README.md

 ## Monitor it

-In addition to forecasted metrics, reckon also expose runtime metrics to help monitor reckon itself.
+In addition to forecasted metrics, reckon also exposes runtime metrics to help monitor reckon itself.

 | Metric                                         | Type    | Description                                                      |
 | ---------------------------------------------- | ------- | ---------------------------------------------------------------- |